 Financial instruments with potential credit risk consist principally of cash and cash equivalents, short-term investments, accounts receivable, and notes receivable.
 Concentrations of credit risk with respect to receivables are generally limited due to the Company's large number of customers and their dispersion across many countries and industries.
-As of December 31, 2015, one customer comprised 14.6% of the Company's accounts receivable balance.
-This customer comprised 14.7% of the Company's accounts receivable balance as of December 31, 2014.
-No other customer comprised greater than 10% of the Company's accounts receivable balance as of December 31, 2015 or December 31, 2014.
+As of December 31, 2016, one customer comprised 15.4% of the Company's accounts receivable balance as of December 31, 2015.
+No other customer comprised greater than 10% of the Company's accounts receivable balance as of December 31, 2015.
 The Company continually monitors the credit risks associated with its accounts receivable and adjusts the allowance for uncollectible accounts accordingly.
 The credit risk exposure associated with the accounts receivable is limited by the allowance and is not considered material to the financial statements.

 The Company maintains cash and cash equivalents and short-term investments with various major financial institutions.
 The Company is exposed to credit risk related to the potential inability to access liquidity in financial institutions where its cash and cash equivalents and short-term investments are concentrated.
-As of December 31, 2015, the following financial institutions held over 10% of the Company's combined cash and cash equivalents and short-term investments balance:
+As of December 31, 2016, the following financial institutions held over 10% of the Company's combined cash and cash equivalents and short-term investments balance: